Chia-Network/drplotter/README.md

 **DrChia harvester**, in line with the Chia harvesting protocol, seamlessly integrates with your existing farmer setup.
 It reads existing chia supported plots and your new DrPlots.
 DrPlot entries requiring proof solving are sent to the Solver Server.
 Once solved, these proofs are relayed back to the DrChia harvester and then passed onto your Chia farmer, ensuring smooth and consistent operation.

 **DrSolver** leverages your GPU power to solve proofs for your plot entries.
-Using a unique token system, it can be allowing flexible deployment of DrSolvers in various locations without compromising efficiency or security.
+Using a unique token system, DrSolvers can be deployed in various locations without compromising efficiency or security.

 **Solver Server** is vital in enhancing computational efficiency and consistently reducing proof times.
 It alleviates bottlenecks and manages load during peak periods at signage points for your DrPlots by proportionally allocating compute resources according to DrPlot count, ensuring efficient and equitable proof resolution across the network.